QuantEcon/lecture-source-py/source/rst/muth_kalman.rst

 in :math:`y_t, y_{t-1}, \ldots`

-We can use the asymptotic or stationary values of the Kalman gain and the one-step ahead conditional state covarariance matrix to compute a time-invariant *innovations representation*
+We can use the asymptotic or stationary values of the Kalman gain and the one-step-ahead conditional state covariance matrix to compute a time-invariant *innovations representation*

 .. math::